leshikus/gh-runner/README.md

         runner_name  should contain a name of the repository, e.g. leshikus/gh-runner/test
 Options:
-    -t|--token [TOKEN]  use the token for registration -nr|--no-rebuild    do not rebuild the contaner
+    -t|--token [TOKEN]  use the token for registration -l|--label [LABEL]  mark the runner with the label instead of the name -nr|--no-rebuild    do not rebuild the contaner
     -r|--remove         unregister the runner and remove the container -s|--skip-check     skip runner_name sanity check